 - A staircase gallery interior

 - A short frieze drawer flanked by dummy drawers

 - Two short and two long drawers below, on bracket feet

 The “Grand Designs Bookcase/Cabinet” (from the top) features carefully etched brass urn finials to four oval inlaid cupboard doors, this multifunctional piece highlights a key detailing difference to watch for: inlay.
 Inlay is generally known as wood or any type of decoration applied to the surface of wood.
 Spotted on the cupboard doors is a mahogany veneer inlay.
 Theodore Alexander specializes in this centuries-old, painstaking technique known for giving a rich, dimensional feel to each piece.

 A sonnet, anyone?
 The “Shakespeare Buffet,” from Theodore Alexander’s Althorp collection, is brought to life with the rich tones of flame-figured mahogany veneering.
 Elegant lionhead brass accents and intricate crown handles add layers of interest to this gorgeous yet functional piece.
 It contains four drawers, two cutlery inserts and three adjustable shelves.

 Small but mighty Chinoiserie cabinet

-If you’re still undecided about inlays and veneering, waffle no more.
+If you’re still undecided about inlays and veneering, we at Green Front Furniture will make the choice easy for you.
 The “Daguerre Chinoiserie Cabinet” from Theodore Alexander packs a lot of punch for a relatively small piece.
 With two hand-painted chinoiserie scenes and a base with bound reed carved details and fluted columns, this compact but elegant cabinet is proof that you don’t have to go all out on a large piece to let details shine.